jorgevc/IMB-SizeDependent/README.txt

 Dependecies
 ----------
 -Install fftw3 library from http://www.fftw.org/download.html
--openMP
+-openMP http://openmp.org in gcc it is already ready for use.
--gnuplot is needed if quick visualitation is needed
+-gnuplot is needed if quick visualitation is needed http://sourceforge.net/projects/gnuplot/

 -----------
 Compilation
 -----------
 Once fftwe is installed the
-Program can be built using default make arguments.
+Program can be built using default make arguments. i.e. just type "make" in the command line

 ---------
 Run the simulations